Things to Do in Kuwait City in October

 What should I wear when visiting Kuwait City in October?

 Kuwait is a conservative Muslim country, so modest dress is the baseline expectation — shoulders and knees covered in public spaces, markets, and near mosques; this applies to all visitors regardless of gender.
-Loose, breathable natural fabrics are practical given the residual October heat, in the first half of the month.
+Loose, breathable natural fabrics are practical given the residual October heat, particularly in the first half of the month.
 Female visitors are not required to wear an abaya, but overly revealing clothing will attract unwanted attention and occasional friction.
 Comfortable walking shoes matter more than you'd think — the souq cobblestones and park paths add up quickly.

 Are there any events or festivals in Kuwait City in October?